jlangch/venice/doc/readme/macros.md

 ## Overview

 Macros give Venice a great power.
-Macros allow you to extend the language in a way that is not that is not possible with most other languages.
-In Java for example you are limited to with what the language provides like the special forms `if`, `do ..while`, `for` loops, or `new`.
-Venice Macros allow the creation of new control flow constructs and bend the language to suit you.
+Macros allow you to extend the language in a way that is not possible with most other languages.
+In Java for example you are limited to the features the language provides like the special forms `if`, `do ..while`, `for` loops, or `new`.
+Venice Macros allow the creation of new control flow constructs and to bend the language to your needs.

 Macros are very powerful and come at the price to be not always simple.
 With great power comes great responsibility to the creator to not misuse it.